 As we Malaysians already know, Malacca is known for its local delicacies and one of them is Satay Celup.
+Discover more about local delicacies and ways to have fun at the previous link.
 Even though there are several Stay Celup places to go to in Malacca, the most popular one has to be Restaurant Capitol Satay Celup.

 I’ve never been there before… until this trip.

 With all the hype that’s going around about Capitol, I’ve always wanted to try out the Satay Celup over here.